digikala/digi-push/README.md

-# digikala/digi-push for React Native
+# digi-push for React Native

 **CodePush**  is a cloud service that enables Cordova and React Native developers to deploy mobile app updates directly to their users devices..